Businessman, gardener, humanitarian Gene Gumfory dies

 “Gene saw something in me,” Chandler said.
 “He put me under his wing and helped me get my footing.”

-Gumfory tapped Chandler to run the original Sonic location on West University Drive.
+Gumfory tapped Chandler to run his original Sonic location on West University Drive.
 Over the years, their relationship took on a father-son quality, Chandler said.

 “He was a lot like my dad, and he came off a little gruff,” he said.
 “But their hearts are giant-sized.”